Riot Sydney

-On 7 August 2012, Wargaming — which had used BigWorld as part of the infrastructure for games such as World of Tanks — acquired BigWorld Technology for US$45 million.
-Wargaming stated that it would continue to license and support BigWorld, and foresaw the possibility that it could offer its own technologies with BigWorld for third-party licensors as well.
-The studio was subsequently operated as Wargaming Sydney.
-On 17 October 2022, Wargaming sold the studio to Riot Games for an undisclosed amount, renaming it Riot Sydney; the sale excluded the BigWorld technology itself and the studio's publishing arm, which will be retained by Wargaming.
+On 7 August 2012, Wargaming – which had used BigWorld as part of the infrastructure for games such as World of Tanks – acquired BigWorld Technology for $45 million.
+Wargaming stated that it would continue to license and support BigWorld, and foresaw the possibility that it could offer its technologies with BigWorld for third-party licensors.
+The studio was operated as Wargaming Sydney.
+On 17 October 2022, Wargaming sold the studio to Riot Games for an undisclosed amount, renaming it to Riot Sydney; the sale excluded the BigWorld technology itself and the studio's publishing arm, which were retained by Wargaming.

-Technical overview

-BigWorld Technology provides an underlying software architecture that can be used by game developers to build MMO's and online games.
-The 3D client technology is built for Windows PCs and browsers, and is available on iOS, Xbox 360 and PlayStation 3 via a network API.
-The back-end server solution is implemented on Linux, with a Python API scripting environment.
-The tool suite includes content creation tools, server monitoring tools and support.
-BigWorld Technology also integrates various third party plugins such as Umbra (occlusion culling), Scaleform (user interface creation), Speedtree (foliage), and Vivox (VOIP).

-Games

-Published games using BigWorld Technology include World of Tanks (Wargaming), World of Warplanes (Wargaming), World of Warships (Wargaming), Realm of the Titans (Aeria Games), VIE: Virtual Island of Entertainment (enVie Interactive LLC), Hokuto no ken ONLINE (GungHo Online Entertainment), (Meteor Games), Moego (Userjoy), Tian Xia III (Netease) and Secret Kingdoms Online (Globex Studios).